 Adult Safeguarding

 Do you have concerns about an adult?
 Safeguarding is everyone’s responsibility.
-If you have concerns about an adult’s safety and or wellbeing, you must act on these.
+If you have concerns about an adult’s safety and or well-being, you must act on these.
 It is not your responsibility to decide whether or not an adult has been abused.
 It is, however, your responsibility to act on any concerns.

 Ormskirk Shotokan Karate Club Safeguarding Adults Policy and Procedures apply to all individuals involved in Ormskirk Shotokan Karate Club.